Springerle/py-generic-project/docs/installing.rst

 While the ``wheel`` format for binary distributions can make this unneccessary, there are practical limitations: wheels have to be built and uploaded to PyPI, which is seldom the case for every combination of packages and platforms.
-Also, wheels are not yet fully supported for POSIX at the time of this writing.
+Also, wheels are not yet fully supported for POSIX at the time of this writing, so sometimes you have to install from source even if there is a pre-built wheel.

 .. _win-python: